sawantbandita/airflow/providers/google/docs/operators/cloud/bigtable.rst

 ------------------------------

 Use the :class:`~airflow.providers.google.cloud.operators.bigtable.BigtableCreateInstanceOperator`
-to create a new Google Cloud Bigtable instance.
+to create a Google Cloud Bigtable instance.

 This operator provisions a Bigtable instance along with one or more clusters.
 It is typically used during environment setup or infrastructure provisioning